geo-ant/blog/_posts/2026-06-30-powells-dogleg-least-squares-from-scratch.md

 details we discussed.
 But honestly, not that much changes.
 We only have to make the following additions to Algorithm 1:

-* Use the real set of stopping conditions that we decided on in section 7.
+* Use the real set of stopping criteria that we decided on in section 7.
 * Calculate the diagonal weighting matrix $$\boldsymbol{D}_k$$ for each step as given by $$\eqref{Dk}$$.